LoreleiXia/BSE_Template_Portfolio/index.md

 ﻿# Gesture-Controlled Robot Car
 Similarly to how TV shows and movie series animate powers which can move objects without manually holding them, I am working on a robot car which can move according to different hand gestures.
-Controlled by an Arduino, the gestures are registered through a makeshift glove.
-From here, it is then transmitted to the car, enabling it to move in different directions according to my hand gestures.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|